nginxinc/nginx-basics-workshops/lab/caching/cache_proxy.md

 ## Introduction

-In this module, we will explain how to configure a basic [Proxy Cache](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/) use-case and demonstrate how to troubleshoot and purge objects from the Cache using the [Cache Purge API](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/#purge)
+This module will explain how to configure a basic [Proxy Cache](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/) use-case, visualization of cache status on the live activity monitoring dashboard, and demonstrate how to troubleshoot and purge objects from the Cache using the [Cache Purge API](https://docs.nginx.com/nginx/admin-guide/content-cache/content-caching/#purge)

 One of the most popular use cases for NGINX Plus is as a content cache.
 The NGINX content cache sits in between a client and an "Origin server", commonly deployed as a reverse proxy or load balancer in an application stack to both to